can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 This looks and is indeed easy but it took me quite some time to figure all the details out.

 This part concludes main highlights of the client.
-Of course there is more, you can check out amount of [commands][main] supported at the moment.
-Some of them like `new` or `last` are there just for convenience to make it easier to start writing a new post or quickly open the last one in case of typos, some like `status` or `url` are informative in sense that they help to query the database and give out information, last group like `ignore-all` is used to fix the inperfections in file state handling logic.
+Of course, there is more, you can check out the amount of [commands][main] supported at the moment.
+Some of them like `new` or `last` are there just for convenience to make it easier to start writing a new post or quickly open the last one in case of typos, some like `status` or `url` are informative in a sense that they help to query the database and give out information, last group like `ignore-all` is used to fix the imperfections in file state handling logic.

 There is one more group I haven't talked about, which is `fetch`, `merge` and `remerge` and this is what I'm going to talk about next.